hpgrahsl/kryptonite-for-kafka/README.md

 #### Encryption of selected fields

-Let's assume the fields `"myString"`,`"myArray1"` and `"mySubDoc2"` of the above data record should get encrypted, the `CipherField` SMT can be configured as follows:
+Let's assume the fields `"myString"`,`"myArray1"` and `"mySubDoc2"` of the above data record should get encrypted, the `CipherField` SMT can be configured like so:

 ```json5
 {